Clayton Sam White: Medical career

-From his collected data, in 1957, White and his team produced a “nuclear bomb effects computer,” essentially a circular slide rule designed to “calculate 28 different effects, ranging from blast to thermal radiation, initial nuclear radiation, early fallout, crater dimensions and fireball dimensions.”
-The device was updated over the years and included in a sleeve at the back of Samuel Glasstone’s book The Effects of Nuclear Weapons.
-A 1962 edition of the computer is in the permanent collection of the Smithsonian Institution’s National Museum of American History.
+From his collected data, in 1957, White and his team produced a "nuclear bomb effects computer," essentially a circular slide rule designed to "calculate 28 different effects, ranging from blast to thermal radiation, initial nuclear radiation, early fallout, crater dimensions, and fireball dimensions."
+The device was updated over the years and included in a sleeve at the back of Samuel Glasstone's book The Effects of Nuclear Weapons.
+A 1962 edition of the computer is in the permanent collection of the Smithsonian Institution's National Museum of American History.
 It is also displayed at the Bradbury Science Museum in Los Alamos, New Mexico.
-The computer appears in Stanley Kubrick’s 1964 film, Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb, when Peter Sellers, playing the president’s demented scientific adviser, pulls the circular device from his jacket pocket to calculate how long people might need to remain in underground bunkers after a nuclear attack.
+The computer appears in Stanley Kubrick's 1964 film, Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb, when Peter Sellers, playing the president's demented scientific adviser, pulls the circular device from his jacket pocket to calculate how long people might need to remain in underground bunkers after a nuclear attack.

-White’s work in blast and shock biology led to advances in devising civil defense plans and treating victims of all kinds of blasts, from bombs to chemical explosions to high impact accidents.
-He co-authored three major reports on the environmental consequences of nuclear explosions, charting the progression of an explosion, with graphs depicting the relationship between the size of the blast and the distance materials traveled from Ground Zero.
-Throughout his career, he testified before Congress on nuclear weapons’ biological effects, environmental impact, policy and safety.
+White's work in blast and shock biology led to advances in devising civil defense plans and treating victims of all kinds of blasts, from bombs to chemical explosions to high-impact accidents.
+He co-authored three major reports on the environmental consequences of nuclear explosions, charting the progression of an explosion with graphs depicting the relationship between the size of the blast and the distance materials traveled from Ground Zero.
+Throughout his career, he testified before Congress on nuclear weapons' biological effects, environmental impact, policy, and safety.

 For nearly three decades, White led wide-ranging, enterprising research at the Lovelace Foundation, first as Director of Research, then as President after William Randolph Lovelace II was killed in a private plane accident in 1965.[12]
-White established the inter-disciplinary Inhalation Toxicology Research Institute at Lovelace to examine not only the effects of inhaling small fission particles produced by nuclear tests but also the environmental impact of consumer products on the ozone layer, and the health risks of inhaling manmade fibers, diesel exhaust and other substances.
-Within years of its founding, the institute “earned worldwide distinction in the field of inhalation toxicology research.”
+White established the inter-disciplinary Inhalation Toxicology Research Institute at Lovelace to examine not only the effects of inhaling small fission particles produced by nuclear tests but also the environmental impact of consumer products on the ozone layer, and the health risks of inhaling manmade fibers, diesel exhaust, and other substances.
+Within years of its founding, the institute "earned worldwide distinction in the field of inhalation toxicology research."

-White’s other areas of study included aging, memory loss, hypothermia, cosmic rays, drought, pollution of the upper atmosphere, sun damage, health risks of smoking, and the impact of stress on the autonomic nervous system.
+White's other areas of study included aging, memory loss, hypothermia, cosmic rays, drought, pollution of the upper atmosphere, sun damage, health risks of smoking, and the impact of stress on the autonomic nervous system.

-In 1974, White left Lovelace to become President of the Oklahoma Medical Research Foundation, a non-profit that conducts biomedical research in the treatment and cure of human disease.
+In 1974, White left Lovelace to become President of the Oklahoma Medical Research Foundation, a non-profit that conducts biomedical research in treating and curing human disease.
 In 1979, saying he missed the New Mexico mountains, he returned to Albuquerque to serve as President of the Lovelace Center for the Health Sciences.

 In addition to authoring more than 125 scientific and technical articles, some of which remain classified, he wrote two books: Physics and Medicine of the Upper Atmosphere (1952) and Blast Biology (1960).